 “Freedom and Innovation”.
 Ritsumeikan University.

-Ranked 6th among Private Universities in the Times Higher Education Japan University Rankings
+Ranked 1st Japanese Private University in the Times Higher Education Impact Rankings

 STUDY DESTINATION IN JAPAN